05 March 2025

 The Key Information File is the result of three years of work in which the researchers have collected opinions from many sources, from young and old, experts and the general public.
 It is part of a major international initiative, in which several countries, such as France and Switzerland, are working on similar documents for their final repositories.

 The researchers propose an update of the document every ten years, but it is not clear who will be responsible for this in Sweden.
-Although SKB has financed the research project, they have clearly stated that they do not want formal responsibility but are willing to contribute in some form.
+Although SKB has financed the research project, they have clearly stated that they do not have formal responsibility but are willing to contribute in some form.
 Thomas Keating believes that one explanation for this is the long timeframe and that SKB is not meant to exist past the completion of the final repository.

 Very few people in the nuclear industry are working on the question of how to preserve the memory of nuclear waste.
 There are several examples of how when someone dies or retires and work on this issue is discontinued.